 Cover your coughs and sneezes

-Cover your mouth and nose with a tissue when you cough or sneeze.
+Cover your mouth and nose with a tissue when you cough or sneeze, or sneeze into your elbow if you are wearing long sleeved clothing.
 Throw used tissues in a lined trash can; immediately wash your hands with soap and water for at least 20 seconds or clean your hands with an alcohol-based hand sanitizer that contains at least 60 to 95% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
 Soap and water is preferred if hands are visibly dirty.

 Avoid sharing personal household items